BIOMEDICAL ENGINEERING HONORS

 Students interested in pursuing honors are highly encouraged to enroll in independent studies (either BIOL1950 and BIOL1960, or ENGN1970) to formalize their research plans and commitment to the BME Honors Program.
 Most BME Honors students do take these independent studies and typically do so in their senior year.
 Note that only one independent study can be counted towards concentration credit.

 Students who are having difficulty finding a research advisor may wish to schedule a meeting with the BME Honors Committee Chair to discuss specific ways to identify a project and advisor.
 It is never too early to begin thinking about the process, and students of all levels are invited to attend the Honors Information Session in September posted on the calendar below.

-Students may apply for admission to the BME Honors Program by filling out the on-line form.
+Students may apply for admission to the BME Honors Program by filling out the application form.

 The application must be submitted by Oct.
 2nd of the student’s senior year.
 At this time the student must have a faculty member who will act as his/her honors thesis advisor for the academic year.
 In cases of cross-disciplinary research students may be co-advised, so long as one faculty member is Engineering and/or Biomedical Engineering.
 Students will be informed of their acceptance into the program by Oct.
 9th.